 Sure, it’s basic as fuck.
 Sure, it’s easy as hell.
 But goddamn if it isn’t just crushing!
 Also a great excuse to work that wah pedal you’ve got sitting around.
 It’s got some really great slow chromatic movement that really makes you feel like you’re walking in thick mud.

 The song takes a pretty drastic left turn in the middle, so it’s got some real dynamic value and there’s no proper solo so it’s pretty easy to get the whole song down without hours of learning.
+Tony Iommi’s signature SG guitar will help you get closer to his tone.

 16. Ozzy Osbourne – Crazy Train